zimbatm/test-nix-unknown-serve-command-13/README.md

 * Happens when two nix-copy-close copy the same drv at the same time.
 * Happens with nix 2.2.2 and master
+* Also works with 1 vcpu on the server

 ## TODO